aubm/aubm-website/content/posts/extending-the-kubernetes-api.md

 ## The operator pattern

-There are many [extension points in Kubernetes](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/#extension-points), from kubectl plugins which add sub commands to storage plugins which add new storage types.
+There are many [extension points in Kubernetes](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/#extension-points), from kubectl plugins which add sub commands, to storage plugins which add new storage types.
 The one I want to focus on consists in:

 - adding new resource types to the Kubernetes API server, that users will be able to manipulate using standard kubectl.
 - writing and deploying a program that will watch those custom resources, and take appropriate actions to reconcile the cluster state with the user desired state.